learn-co-curriculum/crafting-html-docs-readme/README.md

 ```

 Elements, like our `p` tags above, won't be displayed in the browser.
 Instead,
 they affect how the content itself is displayed.
+Techonologists might say that
+the tags "affect how the content is rendered by the browser."

 We can also alter any number of attributes inside of the opening tags.
 For
 example, the `a` element which is used for links,  has an `href` attribute to